• 7 min read

 Iceland’s New Kilometer Road Tax: What You Need to Know

 If you’re planning to rent a car in Iceland from 1 January 2026, you’ll notice a new government-mandated charge linked to road usage.
-This is the kilometer road tax, a national regulation that applies to all vehicles, including rental cars.
+This is the kilometre road tax, a national regulation that applies to all vehicles, including rental cars.

 This isn’t a policy created by car rental companies.
 It’s a country-wide shift in how Iceland funds and maintains its road network.
 The role of rental companies is simply to apply the tax correctly, explain it clearly, and make sure your trip stays smooth and predictable.